Windows OS Hub

 del %windir%\SoftwareDistribution\Download\*.* /f /s /q

-You can use this PowerShell script to clean up the Temp, Downloads, and Cache folders in the user profile.
+This PowerShell script can be used to clean up the Temp, Downloads, and Cache folders in the user profile.

 Perform a disk cleanup using the cleanmgr tool: